 Four Forms of Battering – (1) physical battering, (2) sexual battering, (3) psychological battering, and (4) destruction of property or pets.

 Physical Battering – Wide range of behaviors which include aggressive behavior done by the abuser to the victim’s body.
+For example:

 Sexual Battering – Involves physical acts against the victim’s body.
 For example: